YannDubs/Neural-Process-Family/jupyter/text/CNPFs_sketch.md

 \end{align}
 $$

-CNPFs make an important tradeoff.
+CNPF members make an important tradeoff.
 On one hand, we have placed a severe restriction on the class of models that we can fit, and this restriction has important consequences.
 We discuss these consequences in further detail, as well as provide some illustrations, at the end of this chapter.
 On the other hand, the factorisation assumption makes evaluation of the predictive likelihoods tractable.
-This means that we can employ exact maximum-likelihood procedures to train the model parameters.
+This means that we can employ simple and exact maximum-likelihood procedures to train the model parameters.

 ```{admonition} Advanced
 ---